zealousweb/accept-stripe-payments-using-contact-form-7/README.md

 -  When the popup appears, select the contact-form-7-stripe-addon.zip file from your desktop.
 - Follow the on-screen instructions and wait till the upload completes.
 - When it’s finished, activate the plugin via the prompt.
 A message will display confirming activation was successful.

+# How To Use
+You have to configure it from wp-admin > Contact > Add/Edit Contact Forms (Contact Form 7 needs to be activated before) to use this plugin.

+You will find a new tab “Stripe” along with Form, Mail, Messages, and Additional Settings, where you can make all settings related to Stripe Extension.

+To add a Stripe payment form to your Contact Form 7, find the setting attributes given below:

+- **Enable Stripe Payment Form**
+ Check the Stripe Payment Form option for Stripe submit button activation.

+ - **Enable Debug Mode**
+ Check the Enable Debug Mode option to start transaction debugging.

+  - **Enable Test API Mode**
+ This option will allow you to set the Stripe payment process in test mode.

+   - **Test Publishable Key (required)**
+ This field is required when you have set Stripe mode for testing if your site is in test mode.
+Get Your Publishable Key:
+Get it from [Stripe](https://dashboard.stripe.com/login) then Developers > API Keys page in your Stripe account.

+# Getting Help

+If you have any difficulties while using this Plugin, please feel free to contact us at opensource@zealousweb.com.
+We also offer custom WordPress extension development and WordPress theme design services to fulfill your e-commerce objectives.
+Our professional dy‐ namic WordPress experts provide profound and customer-oriented development of your project within short timeframes.
+Thank you for choosing a Plugin developed by ZealousWeb!